-My research targets topics in political theory.
-I detail below the current projects I am working on.
-A recurring idea in these projects is understanding the connection between politics and real-world politics.
-I have developed a methodology for non-ideal political theory, which aims to show how political theory guides political action.
+Also, my research targets topics in climate politics and political theory.
+I detail below the current projects I have worked on in the past.
+A recurring idea in these projects is understanding the connection between political theory and real-world politics.
+I have developed a methodology for non-ideal political theory, which aims to show how political theory can guide political action.
 Part of my research focuses on the underlying mechanisms of this connection, while other aspects focus directly on the application of moral and political principles to the resolution of real-world problems.
 Regarding world problems, my primary focusses are climate change and the market economy.

-These projects will lead to one or more papers, or books.
+These projects will lead to one or more papers.
 This page summarizes their content, what has already been published and how they are progressing.
-I begin with my book project, Justice in a Non-Ideal World, London: Rowman and Littlefield International, Forthcoming 2019.
+I begin with my book, Justice in a Non-Ideal World, London: Rowman and Littlefield International, 2019.

 Another series of papers I am working on focus on climate justice and ‘the development challenge’.
 My goal is to develop an approach to climate justice that allows to address what has been labelled in the debate ‘the development challenge’, according to which we could not simultaneously realise the goal of climate change mitigation and the goal of allowing poorer people to develop.
 This research project aims to find ways for global agents to fulfil their moral duties to mitigate climate change in a way that is fair.
 Distributing the agents’ share of the burden in emissions reduction is an important step in the architecture of climate agreements.
 A first generation of contributions to the climate justice debate overly focussed on the distribution of right to greenhouse gas emissions.
 I argue that an analysis of climate scientific constraints informs the moral debate in one important respect: using the right to emit as the ‘currency’ of climate justice research does not allow to overcome the development challenge.
 A first paper, published in the Journal of Global Ethics (2017), puts forward a normative framework to differentiate between the climate-related responsibilities of different countries in the aftermath of the Paris Agreement.
 It offers reasons for applying the chief moral principles of ‘historical responsibility’ and ‘capacity’ to climate finance instead of climate change mitigation targets.
 This will (i) provide a normative basis to realize the goal of climate change mitigation while allowing for developing and newly industrialized countries to develop economically, and (ii) offer an account of the distributive principles that can regulate climate finance.
 This is a real-world interpretation of the 1992 UNFCCC principle of ‘common but differentiated responsibilities’ that takes into account the progress accomplished at the COP21 in Paris and offers a solution to the still unsolved problem of differentiated responsibilities.
 This paper offers an application of this proposal to the Green Climate Fund.